I’m thrilled to share this dish with you today. It’s just as much about the pork as it’s about the sauce.

 - 2–3 cloves garlic, in skin

-- 2–3 tbsp red wine vinegar or sherry vinegar (I used 3T)
+- 2–3 tablespoon red wine vinegar or sherry vinegar (I used 3T)

-- ½ tsp light agave nectar or honey
+- ½ teaspoon light agave nectar or honey

 - 2 pinches cayenne pepper, or to taste